Jaren Jackson Jr. Player Props: Grizzlies vs. Rockets

 Jaren Jackson Jr. Insights vs. the Rockets

-- On defense, the Rockets have conceded 118.1 points per game, which is 26th-best in the NBA.
+- Jackson's opponents, the Rockets, have one of the fastest offensive tempos, ranking ninth, averaging 103 possessions per game, while his Grizzlies average 104.1 per game, which ranks 12th among NBA teams.

-- The Rockets give up 41.4 rebounds per contest, ranking fourth in the league.
+- The Rockets are the 27th-best defensive squad in the league, giving up 118.3 points per game.

-- Looking at assists, the Rockets are 16th in the NBA, giving up 25.8 per game.
+- On the glass, the Rockets are ranked fourth in the NBA, conceding 41.3 rebounds per game.

+- The Rockets are the 16th-ranked team in the NBA, conceding 25.8 assists per contest.

-- The Rockets give up 14.6 made 3-pointers per contest, worst in the NBA.
+- The Rockets are the worst team in the NBA at allowing threes, giving up 14.6 made 3-pointers per game.

 Jaren Jackson Jr. vs. the Rockets